Schwarzion/greenProject-api/README.md

 4. Complete file .env with your database username and password

-5. Generate manually an app key and add it to APP_KEY property in .env.example
+5. Generate manually an app key and add it to APP_KEY property in .env

 Example : `APP_KEY = 7J/hU/TT<?f=*p7J[U2Gh9_%~ojd8l`